What is CHAOS?

 The goal with the EXIT procedure is to provide the baby with a functioning airway so that adequate oxygen can be delivered to the lungs after the baby is separated from placenta.
 The EXIT procedure is a planned, specialized delivery involving both the mother and the baby.
 It should only be performed at a hospital that has a team consisting of a pediatric surgeon, obstetrician, anesthesiologist, and neonatologist.The start of the procedure is conducted like a Cesarean section.
 However, unlike a Cesarean, the mother is put under general anesthesia in order to ensure that the uterus is completely relaxed.

-The head of baby is delivered and the pediatric surgeon uses a bronchoscope through the baby’s mouth to look more closely at the airway.
+The head of baby is delivered but the baby remains attached to the placenta.
+A pediatric surgeon uses a bronchoscope through the baby’s mouth to look more closely at the airway.
 Depending on the type of blockage the surgeon may then attempt to pass an endotracheal tube (tube through the baby’s mouth into the trachea) and give breaths to the baby.
 If this is successful, and oxygen is being delivered to the baby through the tube, the infant is delivered and the umbilical cord cut.
 If a tube cannot be passed from the mouth through the obstruction, the pediatric surgeon will need to place a tracheostomy tube through the neck directly into the trachea, bypassing the blockage.
 The surgeon will make an incision in the neck of the baby and place a tube below the level of the airway blockage.
 Once the tube is placed, and the surgeon is confident that it is functioning and can be used to deliver oxygen to the baby, the infant is delivered.
 Care of the infant is then provided by the Intensive Care Nursery team.

 What will happen after birth?